 Creating a functional living space in an unfinished basement is an incredible way to add usable square footage to your home!
-Today I am excited to share 10 affordable ideas to create a beautiful unfinished basement on a budget.
+Today I am excited to share 10 easy and affordable ideas for your unfinished basement.
 These DIY projects made all of the difference in our basement and it’s now a space that our family uses every single day.

 Unfinished basements often become the drop zone for unwanted items, at least that is how it was for us!
 They can feel kind of creepy with their concrete floors and dim lighting.
-I would dread going into our dirty basement and walking to all of the pull string lights to turn them on.
-Unfortunately, most homeowners don’t have the budget to complete a full basement renovation.
+Before our makeover, I would dread going into our dirty basement and walking to all of the pull string lights to turn them on.
+Unfortunately, most homeowners don’t have the budget to complete a full basement renovation, but there are other solutions!
+These easy DIY projects have a major impact on improving the look of your unfinished basement.

 Here is a peek at what our basement looked like before our budget-friendly basement makeover.